RockHong/back-end-codechallenge-mid/README.md

     - Items added to cart must be in stock

 - Place an order by providing payment details: cardNo, expiryDate, CVC no, and cartNumber.
-    - Items in cart stock at time of order
+    - Items in cart must be in stock at time of order
     - Cart instance should be converted to an order
-        - Order should now have itemized prices no longer linked to the current prices of the items
+        - Order should now have itemized static prices equal to price at time of order
         - Total reflects the cost of items at time of order
     - Returning order number and order status, and total charge.